 Start a notebook to record your interpretations of the card in each context.
 Simply gaze at the image, let it speak to you.
 There are no wrong answers.

 Possible Interpretations: First (a source of inspiration): The people are rising.
 It is important to stay above the petty jabs and destructive antics of those who simply want to cause trouble.
 Stay focussed on your goals and aspirations.
 2nd (a troublesome situation): There will always be those who oppose new and innovative ideas.
-Stay positive, be above the fray, don’t make it part of your life.
-Sometimes traditional attitudes must be overturned (crown is falling upside down) to allow you to follow higher principles that serve the greater good.3rd (a life-changing disaster): Sometimes a disastrous event can, after the initial shock, be strangely freeing.
+Sometimes traditional attitudes must be overturned (the crown falls upside down) to allow you to follow higher principles that serve the greater good.3rd (a life-changing disaster): A disastrous event can, after the initial shock, be strangely freeing.
 It makes you reevaluate what is really important.
 It may even cause a “lightness of being” when you realize that you are no longer bound by the burdens and superficialities of your previous situation.
-In this new reality you are free to choose. ### Posted 5•8•19
+In this new reality you are free to choose. ###

-EXERCISE 2 (3-Card Reading): Let’s add 2 cards so you can see how the images relate to each other in a reading that follows a life-changing event.
+EXERCISE 2 (3-Card Reading): Let’s add 2 cards to see how the images relate to each other in a reading that follows a life-changing event.

 Instructions for reading non-scenic pips (suit cards) are at the top of this page.
 The Commencement Triad relates to a new undertaking in the realm of the suit.
 When, however, you are using the Triadic Tarot, and this card falls upside down, it discourages the start of a new project (at the top it says, ”Not time to begin a new project”).

 Write your own interpretation of what this 3-card spread might be saying.
 There are no wrong answers.
-Posted 5•8•19.
 Make your own effort before reading the interpretations below.